 - Determine borrowing capacity.
 Using software to determine your serviceability potential, the broker will also consider factors to estimate your borrowing capacity, such as your type of income (full-time or part-time) and number of dependents.

 - Calculate required deposit and loan costs.
-If you don’t have a 20% deposit available, then the broker will take you through alternative options, such as accessing existing equity in other properties or opting for a guarantor loan.
-The broker should also discuss and forecast mortgage costs with you, such as application fees, stamp duty, government charges and conveyancing fees.
+If you don’t have a 20% deposit available, then the broker will take you through alternative options, such as accessing existing equity in other properties or opting for a higher LVR or guarantor loan.
+The broker should also discuss and forecast mortgage costs with you, such as application fees, stamp duty, government charges, lenders mortgage insurance and conveyancing fees.

 - Review loan options.
 Once the broker understands your goals and financial situation, they’ll compare suitable mortgage products and their rates, features, fees and charges to find the most competitive and suitable product for you.
 The broker will negotiate with lenders on your behalf.